Jack Williams

 The great majority of Jack’s work includes a commercial element.
 In particular, Jack’s Competition Law, Procurement Law and Sports Law practices involve a considerable amount of commercial and contractual analysis.

-Jack has oral advocacy experience before the County Court, the First Tier Tax Tribunal, the High Court, and the General Court in Luxembourg.
+Jack has oral advocacy experience before the County Court, the First Tier Tax Tribunal, the Competition Appeal Tribunal, the High Court, and the General Court in Luxembourg.
 He has represented clients at CMCs, and in relation to: applications for strike out, to rectify misstatements on the Companies House register, and to extend time for the registration of charges at Companies House.
 He has also represented British Airways defending a claim concerning an EU-derived right to compensation arising out of a delayed flight (Regulation No 261/2004).

 He has also sat as an Arbitrator, appointed by Ofwat, in a dispute under the Water Industry Act 1991, and has advised on the Arbitration Act 1996.